"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 As far as routine chores go, we put sharpening knives on par with flossing.
 We all know we should be doing it more frequently than we probably are.
 Proper maintenance of your blades makes for safer, more efficient cutting in the kitchen or the field.
 That’s where a good knife sharpener comes in.
 We evaluated a slew of models—including manual and electric options and those designed for kitchen knives or your EDC—to find out which is worth your hard-earned buck.
-Six made the cut, if you’ll pardon the pun.
+Eight made the cut, if you’ll pardon the pun.

 Getting A Keen Edge

 Knife sharpeners come in a variety of builds, but they all work similarly: Hard abrasives grind away a blade’s dulled edge to form a smoother, sharper one.
 Carbide and ceramic are two common and wallet-friendly abrasives, whereas diamond, which is the hardest, offers more durability at a higher price.
 It’s worthwhile to pay attention to the material type and its grit.
 Not every manufacturer shares this measure of particle size, but knowing what it is indicates the best use for the abrasive.
 Think of it like sandpaper.
 A coarser lower-grit abrasive is ideal for the initial sharpening and should be followed by a finer higher-grit option that produces a smooth finish.
 Some sharpeners also include a ceramic honing rod or leather strop.
 This third stage polishes the edge and removes any remaining metal shavings.
 For routine maintenance, start with a medium grit in the 1,000 to 3,000 range, then progress to a fine or ultra-fine abrasive in the neighborhood of 3,000 or higher.
 Reserve coarse abrasives below 1,000 for reshaping damaged blades.